yasarcanyilmaz/big-data-course/README.md

 This Repo includes syllabus of the course Big Data 101, which will be given in Kodluyoruz.

 ### Syllabus (Tentative)
+	 Week 0
+		- Version Control Systems.
+Why do we need them?
+		- Quick intro to `git`
 	 Week 1
 		- Intro
 		- Big Data: Why and Where?